palewire/django-autoarchive/README.md

 ### Here's the idea.

-Install this Django add.
+Install this Django app.
 Hook it to a model.
 Do a little bit of config.
-Each time you save an object, its URL will be archived at the Internet Archive's Wayback Machine.
+Each time you save an object, its URL will be archived at [The Internet Archive's Wayback Machine](http://archive.org).

 ### Don't get any big ideas.

-This is a proof of concept developed in response to some interesting Twitter conversations about ideas about how online news organizations can more aggressively archive their work.
+This is a proof of concept developed in response to some [interesting Twitter conversations](https://twitter.com/palewire/status/995809746878787584) about ideas about how online news organizations can more aggressively archive their work.

 That means it is not perfect.
 Things it should do yet: 1) Hand the archiving off to a background task runner like Celery.
 2) Support other online archives like archive.is 3) Surface archived mementos on the admin page of enabled models.